AlbertoFDR/web-security-class/website/source/browser/browser.permissions.md

 | Real | `camera=self` | ✅   | delegate (`allow=camera`)  |    ✅🐛  |

-As shown in the table and title, the key lies in using a headerless document.
-These documents, which lack response headers (hence the term 'headerless'), inherit headers in cases like Content-Security-Policy to prevent bypasses ([CSP Standard](https://w3c.github.io/webappsec-csp/#security-inherit-csp)).
+As shown in the table and title, the key lies in using a local-scheme document.
+These documents, defined in the [standard](https://fetch.spec.whatwg.org/#local-scheme), inherit headers in cases like Content-Security-Policy to prevent bypasses ([CSP Standard](https://w3c.github.io/webappsec-csp/#security-inherit-csp)).
 Currently, however, this does not happen with Permissions-Policy, allowing us to use this technique to bypass the 'self' restriction.
 This issue has been reported in the standard but remains unresolved, as you can see here:

 - [Reported issue in Permissions-Policy W3C Standard.](https://github.com/w3c/webappsec-permissions-policy/issues/552)